 Meditating upon the Holy rule of St. Benedict

-The Rule of St. Benedict, written in the sixth century, was and continues to be, the major guide for the Western monastic movement.
-Many disciples of Jesus followed Benedict’s holy Rule in ages past and many, including members of our community, continue to do so.
-Why not begin study of this treasury of spiritual wisdom to-day?
+The Rule of St. Benedict, written in the sixth century, was and continues to be, a major guide for the Western monastic movement.
+Many disciples of Jesus followed Benedict’s Holy Rule in ages past and many continue to do so today.

 The Gift of Giving...